QANTLabs/QMTLib/README.md

-# Quantum Model Trainer (QMT)
+# QMLLib - Quantum Machine Learning Python Library

-QMT is a Python library designed for training and evaluating quantum and hybrid quantum-classical machine learning models.
+QMLLib is a Python library designed for training and evaluating quantum and hybrid quantum-classical machine learning models.
 It integrates with popular quantum computing frameworks such as Qiskit, Amazon Braket, and Cirq, enabling the development of quantum-enhanced machine learning algorithms.

 ## Features